|

 I knew to avoid obvious things like chips, candy, and soda.
 But what frustrated me was finding out that the foods I thought were healthy, were actually contributing to the problem.

-Come to find out, many of these seemingly “good for you” options are actually packed with hidden sugars, unhealthy fats, and other ingredients that can keep you stuck in a cycle of excess calorie consumption.
+Come to find out, many of these seemingly “good for you” options are actually packed with hidden sugars, unhealthy fats, and other ingredients that can have all types of negative effects on your body.

 Today, I’m here to share 9 foods that kept me looking like the picture you see below and the healthier alternatives you can choose instead.
 Let’s dive in.